-Vote Early Day is an open-source holiday, so your company or organization can celebrate in the way that is most meaningful and impact for your community.
-Sign up so we can support you with digital tools, swag bags, and national recognition for your work to help Americans vote early.
+Vote Early Day is an open-source holiday, so your company or organization can celebrate in the way that is most meaningful and impactful for your community.
+Sign up so we can support you with swag, digital tools, and national recognition for your work to help Americans vote early.

 VOTE EARLY DAY TOOLKIT

 This is your home base for downloading the graphic assets and accessing messaging to celebrate Vote Early Day.